EthereumEx/ethereum-arm-templates/ethereum-consortium/docs/setupWalkthrough.md

             }
         ]

+5. **Completed Deployment**
+    * Once the deployment completes you will find a Dashboard IP address in the output of of the template.
+You may also find it as a resource calle {consorsortium name}-dashboard-ip.
+        * Port 3000 - Eth Stats Dashboard, this is useful to see the nodes, their blocks, etc.
+        * Port 3001 - Boot node registrar

 4. **Connect a local geth node**
     * [Download Geth] or use your favorite installer
     * Create a folder